Symptoms of haemochromatosis usually begin between the ages of 30 and 60, although they can occur earlier.

 - an inability to get or maintain an erection (erectile dysfunction)

-- irregular periods or absent periods
+- irregular periods or stopped or missed periods

 These symptoms can have many different causes and may sometimes just be because of getting older.